RichardValerosoUniverse/World-at-35/README.md

 19. Malaysia
 20. France
 21. China
+22. Thailand
-22. Haiti
+23. Haiti
-23. Norway
+24. Norway
-24. The Bahamas
+25. The Bahamas
-25. Venezuela
+26. Venezuela
-26. Vatican City
+27. Vatican City
  👀 👁️ 👀 👁️

 I love 💕 currencies, snakes 🐍,crocodiles 🐊, androids, black items and anything black, gold, cash, electronic debit and credit, Confidential Funds, cryptography and there are a lot more.